Blood-Based Context

 Supported by clinically validated p-Tau217 biomarker research with strong alignment to established diagnostic methods.

 For clinician-directed use.
-Results are intended to support evaluation and should always be interpreted within the full clinical context.
+Results should be interpreted within the full clinical context.

 Traditional diagnostic pathways may involve invasive procedures or more complex access to imaging.
-A simple blood draw can offer a more accessible entry point within a broader clinical evaluation.
+A simple blood draw offers a more accessible entry point within a broader clinical evaluation.

-ALZ Blood Test provides blood-based p-Tau217 biomarker insight intended to complement clinical assessment, not replace it.
+ALZ Blood Test provides p-Tau217 biomarker results that complement clinical assessment and help guide next-step decisions.

 Plasma p-Tau217 offers a practical way to add amyloid-related biomarker information to cognitive evaluations.